- by Daniel

-1. Cat/Cow Stretch
+1. The Cat/Cow Stretch

 And it's also great for increasing the flexibility of your spine, which will relieve pressure and reduce the amount of pain you feel in your back.

 2. Extended Child's Pose

-It's used during yoga and pilates classes as a restful pose, and the word restful sums it up perfectly.
+It's used during yoga and pilates classes as a restful pose and the word restful sums it up perfectly.

 Because not only will it give your back a nice, restorative stretch.

-It'll leave you feeling at ease and relaxed too.
+It'll leave you feeling at peace too.

-3. Knee to Chest Stretch
+3. The Knee To Chest Stretch

 And this is important.